Benefits of childcare for your toddler

 They might not make friends straightaway, as 2-year-olds often play next to each other, rather than with another child, but getting used to the other children will help when they go to school.
 Childminders look after small groups of children of different ages, so they can get to know each other well, and it sometimes feels like a big family.
 They will also learn social skills such as sharing and taking the feelings of other children into account.

 Sounds boring, but young children love routine and some structure in their day.
 Knowing what to expect helps them feel safe and secure.
 This can be taking the older children to school at the same time each day, or stopping in the park on the way home, when to sit down for a meal, or listen to a story.

 You get support and time to yourself

-You may need time to rest, work, study, catch up with housework, spend with a new baby, or look for a job.
+You may need time to just catch up with everyday life.
 Whatever you use the time for, you can be sure your two year old is in good hands.
 Childminders are not only trained to look after your child, but they can be a good person for you to talk to too.
 They are often parents themselves and are connected with a wide range of people that can help if you are struggling or concerned about your child in some way.

 There is always someone on the end of a phone to help you make up your mind about childcare too.
 You can talk through your childcare decisions with your health visitor or family information service, for example.